risc0/risc0/website/api/zkvm/benchmarks.md

 (ten times for each).
 It will report both time and throughput (how many numbers were added per second) with separate statistics for [execution] and [proving][prover].
-As with the loop benchmark, the Fibonacci benchmark will use the CPU by default, and you can benchmark a CUDA or Metal GPU by setting the appropriate feature flag.
+As with the loop benchmark, the Fibonacci benchmark will use the CPU by default, and you can benchmark a CUDA GPU by setting the appropriate feature flag.

 [cycle count]: /terminology#clock-cycles